Who Was Matthew the Apostle In the Bible?

-Despite his beginnings, Matthew had an important role to play.
+Despite his beginnings, Matthew was willing to be uniquely used by God.
 To begin with, he was a converted tax collector—that alone was rare.
-And he served as Jesus’ disciple, wrote one of the four gospel accounts, continued to serve as an apostle after Jesus returned to heaven, and likely died a martyr’s death.
+And He served as one of Jesus Christ’ twelve disciples, wrote one of the synoptic Gospel accounts, continued to serve as an apostle after Jesus returned to heaven, and likely died a martyr’s death.

-Matthew was able to see beyond his sin and realize Jesus could save him and forgive him—just as Jesus can for any of us.
+Matthew was able to see beyond his circumstances and realize Jesus could save him and forgive him—just as Jesus can for any of us.

 So let’s get into the details of Matthew’s story: